JaviSoto/JSSetBreakpointOnMethodForObject/README.md

 ### Warning
 This uses very dangerous and scary code.
 Don't compile on production apps (hence the `#if DEBUG`).
 It also uses private APIs, so it wouldn't be approved by Apple.

+### Limited Support
+Right now it will only work with Objective-C methods that take parameters of type `id` and `int`, it's trivial to add support for other types, except for structs.